 One thing I never really like about capsule machines that can do milk-based coffees were the little things we have to take out and wash after.
 Lavazza Desea makes it really simple to clean and there are no little components you need to take out one by one (and put back!).

 Once your coffee is ready, you then drink it straight from the glass mug.
 You can technically pour it to another cup or glass (to be served to others while you make another), but it is a bit of a challenge to pour it without having spills.
-This is because there is no spout on the mug to pour it easily (but having a spout would make it awkward to drink from).
+This is because there is no spout on the mug to pour it easily (though having a spout would make it awkward to drink from).
 It’s the only thing that I wish can be improved somewhat.

 As for the coffee taste itself, my wife and Italian work colleagues swear that Lavazza coffees are better than Nespresso ones.
 Sure, Nespresso has more varieties of “flavour” and I guess, a full-on marketing budget compared to Lavazza.
-But Lavazza’s coffee taste more like, coffee (or so they say).
+But Lavazza’s coffee taste more like, coffee (or so my colleagues say).
 I personally would always prefer a Barista-made coffee every morning, but don’t mind having a booster in the afternoon.

 For this very reason, and also that the Desea is easier to clean, we’ve actually decided to replace our more-expensive Nespresso Lattissima Touch coffee machine at home with Lavazza Desea.
 If this is your first time buying a Lavazza machine and not sure which Modo Mio Capsules to try, I’d recommend going for either Passionale or Divino.
 But the better buy is to get the variety pack first so you can try all the flavours to confirm which ones you like.